Designing globally available services using Azure SQL Database

 - All database sessions require read and write access (RW) to data

 - Web tier and data tier must be collocated to reduce latency and traffic cost

 - Fundamentally, downtime is a higher business risk for these applications than data loss

-In this case, the application deployment topology is optimized for handling regional disasters when all application components need to failover together.
+In this case, the application deployment topology is optimized for handling regional disasters when all application components need to fail over together.
 The diagram below shows this topology.
 For geographic redundancy, the application’s resources are deployed to Region A and B. However, the resources in Region B are not utilized until Region A fails.
 A failover group is configured between the two regions to manage database connectivity, replication and failover.
 The web service in both regions is configured to access the database via the read-write listener <failover-group-name>.database.windows.net (1).
-Traffic manager is set up to use priority routing method (2).
+Azure Traffic Manager is set up to use priority routing method (2).